 According to the Federal Motor Carrier Safety Administration (FMCSA), truck drivers have daily logs so that they can keep track of their hours of service.
 These log books are periodically checked by authorized government inspectors to ensure that a driver is meeting Hours of Service (HOS) requirements.
-Some commercial trucks are equipped with electronic on-board recorder devices, but those that are not require manual tracking of hours.
+Some commercial trucks are equipped with electronic onboard recorder devices, but they do not require manual tracking of hours.
 Officially, these manual recordings of hours worked are called the "Record of Duty Status" forms.
 When a driver violates HOS or log book regulations, they could face fines or even have their CDL taken away ( § 395.8 FMCSA).
-If you were involved in an accident with a large commercial truck, our Houston personal injury attorney investigators can use the evidence from log books to build your case.
+If you were involved in an accident with a large commercial truck, our truck accident investigators can use the evidence from log books to build your case.

 Log Book Exceptions

 Any person who is subject to the safety regulations and drives a commercial motor vehicle (CMV) must complete a logbook page for any day that includes CMV driving and for the prior 7 days (unless under an exception on some of those days).

 However, there are two exceptions to the log book requirement: the 100 air-mile radius exception and the non-CDL short-haul exception.
 Every employer requires something different of its drivers and these rules could vary from state to state.
 The truck driver you were involved in an accident with may not have had a driver log, but there are still many other forms of evidence our firm could use to build a strong case for you.
 If the trucker did keep a driver log, then our investigators can see information like where they drove, the total miles driven, cargo information and additional information under the "remarks" section of the log such as adverse driving conditions, unplanned stops, etc.